egervis/HackNYU19/nodeAPI/README.md

   - Note that the endpoints require additional /"endpoint name"

 # ENDPOINTS
+  - TODO: Enforce the rule that the frontend should receive arrays rather than comma lists
   - TODO: List endpoints and document input and output